DavidFTX/docker-gameserver/README.md

-# Game Dedicated Servers in Docker optimized for Unraid
+# Dedicated game servers in Docker, optimized for Unraid

 Please see the branches for a specific game.